The Psychology of Relationships

 At the core of Berne's theory is the rule that effective transactions (ie successful communications) must be complementary.
 They must go back from the receiving ego state to the sending ego state.
 For example, if the stimulus is Parent to Child, the response must be Child to Parent, or the transaction is 'crossed', and there will be a problem between sender and receiver.

-If a crossed transaction occurs, there is an ineffective communication.
+If a crossed transaction occurs, there is ineffective communication.
 Worse still either or both parties will be upset.
-In order for the relationship to continue smoothly the agent or the respondent must rescue the situation with a complementary transaction.
+In order for the relationship to continue smoothly, the agent or the respondent must rescue the situation with a complementary transaction.